 I’ve written about reading, mass shootings, and about the complex work of Alyssa DeLuccia and the balancing act it performs between photography, installation, and collage.
 There’s also a conversation with Myriam Naumann that explores the connecting points between my book “A Lesser Day” and an installation I exhibited a year ago at the Berlin gallery Manière Noire, titled “The Ethnic Chinese Millionaire.”

 The series can be found in its entirety here.

-My next 3Quarks conversation, which will appear on December 23, will be with artists Simon Lee and Eve Sussman.
+The latest 3Quarks conversation is with artists Simon Lee and Eve Sussman.